onevcat/KeyboardScrollingIssue/README.md

 ### Could you tell me why?

-You ask me, I ask who?
+You ask me, I ask whom?

 OK...it is just a Chinese joke.
 If you know the reason, would you please leave a note and tell me why?
-I will be appreciated with any help.
+I will be appreciated for any help.